NotHGM/UniPlateTracker/README.md

 pip install -r requirements.txt
 ```

 5. Configure the database connection and other environment variables as needed.
+See the [Configuration guide](#configuration) for more details.

 ### Running the Application
 > [!NOTE]